Tips on preparing for changing consumer behavior and higher rates on your loans

 Higher rates mean it will take longer to pay off debt.
-To prepare, pay off as much of your loans or LOCs as possible before the rate hikes begin.
+Pay off as much of your loans or LOCs as possible now, as rates are expected to continue to rise.
 If you can’t pay off all debt, try to renegotiate the terms to lock in today’s lower interest rates.

 Action tip: Consider shifting your business and personal credit card balances to cards or loans with lower rates.